-Twitch is the holy ground for gamers as they live stream their gaming experience and share it on the platform.
-The website has a clear view-dependent monetization model which helped the tool gain its reputation among renown Youtube creators.
+Twitch is the holy ground for gamers as they live to stream their gaming experience and share it on the platform.
+The website has a clear view-dependent monetization model which helped the tool gain its reputation among renowned Youtube creators.

 Up to 2016, Twitch only allowed live content broadcasting.
 Now that you can upload videos as well, the website has become a full-fledged video platform to consider.
 If you’re going to create frequent live streams or an entire live show, Twitch is the go-to website.

-Whenever you visit a top website like CNN or Huffpost, you inevitably see blocks with promoted content – this content is provided by syndication platforms.
+Whenever you visit a top website like CNN or Huffpost, you inevitably see blocks with promoted content – it is provided by syndication platforms.
 Needless to say, having your video posted on top websites can increase the number of views by numbers.

 Be sure to consider using this video distribution software for promotion.
 Here’s a rundown on the most popular ones:

 - Scoop.it – another tool for promoting your video content.
-It has a user base of over 4 million which offers business owners exposure to a wide variety of websites, including the top-tier ones like Forbes, FastCompany, or TechCrunch.
+It has a user base of over 4 million which offers business owners exposure to a wide variety of websites, including top-tier ones like Forbes, FastCompany, and TechCrunch.

 - Taboola – a native advertising platform with over a billion active users.

 Despite being repeatedly claimed to be dead and outdated, press releases are still a widely used form of content distribution.
 Compared to other promotion methods listed above, a press release might not win in terms of traction or conversion, though it can certainly help you increase the status of the brand.